leonardinius/leonardinius.github.io/_drafts/2013-12-09-play-draft-title.md

 real-time buzz-this buzzword-that system development  and operations - my opinions and conclusions are expected to be one-sided, shallow, incomplete and to certain degree incompetent.

+The main point of this post is mostly self-oriented: to exercise writing skills and mentally iterate through my Play experience stuff, to summarize all of things I have in my head, get it down in the written form to share with my colleagues at [@galeoconsulting](https://twitter.com/galeoconsulting) and have some reference point to return to after a while (I found it useful to re-iterate time to time through previous experiences and re-evaluate assumptions and conclusions).

 In my first draft of this article it was 1-2 paragraphs large, just few pain points and thoughts.
 After a while, however, it became less and less concentrated, the whole thing became confusing.
-So I’ve decided to simply go with the natural flow of thoughts, listing main concepts of the Play Framework along with my comments, sharing my experience and then (potentially) write a series of follow up posts with more details on particular matters.
+At one point I stopped worrying about overall structure and decided to simply go with the natural flow of my thoughts: to list main concepts of the Play Framework, provide my comments, share my experience and concerns.

 ## Brief acquaintance with Play Framework ##